JasonLee925/python-algorithms/README.md

 # Python Algorithms and Data Structures
-This project contains some practice of algorithms and data structures in Python.
+This project contains some practices of algorithms and data structures in Python.
 ### Data Structures

 ### Algorithms